vandyakamat/VS_Code/README.md

 # VS_Code
-Replication of VS Code docs website implemented using HTML , CSS
+Replication of VS Code docs website implemented using HTML and inline CSS